Snohomish County Parks has a number of existing and planned athletic fields that meet nearly all levels of needs and play.

 - Reservations can be booked more than 7 days in advance

-- Application deadline for April-June reservations is the third Friday in January
+- Application deadline for reservations is the third Friday in February

 - Priority is based upon same criteria as ballfields.